weiezhang/weiezhang.github.io/_pages/supervision.md

 - Mong Yuan Sim (PhD), The University of Adelaide (Principal supervision).
 Started in March 2024
 - Elaf Abdulrahman Alhazmi (PhD), Macquarie University (Co-supervision).
 Started in May 2023
 - Yutong Qu (PhD), The University of Adelaide (Principal supervision).
 Started in April 2023
-- Lauren Yvette Taylor (PhD), The University of Adelaide (Co-supervision).
+- Lauren Yvette Taylor (PhD, part-time), The University of Adelaide (Co-supervision).
 Started in February 2023

 ## Completed Supervision
 - Lishan Yang (MPhil), The University of Adelaide (Principal supervision).
 Awarded in Jan 2026